jmcerrejon/misapuntesde/src/2024/02/run-a-script-after-apt-update-on-debian.md

 ---
 title: Run a script after running apt-get update on a Debian or Ubuntu Linux
+description: Run a script after running apt-get update on a Debian or Ubuntu Linux
 author: Jose Cerrejon
 icon: fa-brands fa-linux
 date: 2024-02-22